Our Team

 Nate’s belief is that we should focus our activism on education, empowering youth to create change so that the movement is proactive and sustainable.
 Seeing poetry as a means of self-expression, he challenges school systems to see its use as vital for the development of youth, giving them the courage to find their story to challenge the status quo.
 Nate has recorded his poetry on songs with artists Ty Dolla Sign, Kendrick Lamar and Dr. Cornel West.

-Seth Trench | Collaborator
+Marlo Lario | Collaborator

-Zoë Randall | Collaborator
+Veronica Ortega | Collaborator

-Zoë Randall co-leads the STEAM initiative at San Diego Unified School District, where she cultivates a community of curious, creative changemakers.
+Zoë Randall co-lead the STEAM initiative at San Diego Unified School District, where she cultivated a community of curious, creative changemakers.
 As a curriculum writer and professional learning facilitator, her experience is grounded in the Next Generation Science Standards, Design Thinking, and Project-Based Learning.
 Zoë earned a B.A. in Visual Arts, Media from the University of California San Diego and an M.Ed. in Educational Leadership from High Tech High Graduate School of Education.
 She’s passionate about designing equitable and joyful experiences where all learners flourish.

 Deann Ragsdale | Collaborator